 Holographic movies would be different.
 Similar to stage plays where the action onstage sometimes spills out into the aisles, images could be projected into the theater to intermingle with the audience.
 Of course, in the case of holographic movies, the film prints would have to allow adjustment so that the filmed aisles aligned correctly with the actual aisles of the theater where the film is being shown.

 Complications like this suggest that the first widespread use of holograms in popular entertainment will likely be at concerts, not in theatrical films.
 These holograms would not be illusions of former entertainers — as they are now — but actual images of performers, perhaps playing live at another venue.

-Holograms may also find a home on the live stage, allowing actors to directly interact with holographic images.
-Such interactions could include walking through each other, something that could not be done with Pepper’s Ghost or other forms of 3-D illusion.
+3D holograms may also find a home on the live stage, allowing actors to directly interact with holographic images.
+Such interactions could include walking through each other, something that could not be done with Pepper’s Ghost or other forms of optical illusions.

 More work needs to be done, technologically and artistically, before the full potential of the holographic medium can be expressed in popular entertainment.
 Still, the future of holograms is bright — and likely to surprise us.